The Top 10 Most Toxic Foods To Dogs

 Caring for your pet means taking extra precautions at times.
 While you may want to give your little fella a little ‘special treat’ please know that there are a few things that are ABSOLUTE NO-NO’s.
 Now, you may be asking: “What can’t I feed my Dog?“.
 Here’s our top 10 list of the most toxic foods you should never feed to your pet.

 Here is a top 10 list of the most toxic foods that you can give your pet.

-10. People Food: People food often has higher levels of fats, sugars and salt than a dog is used to.
+People food often has higher levels of fats, sugars and salt than a dog is used to.
 Salt causes an electrolyte imbalance in dogs.
-Sugars are not a natural food and causes obesity, and large amounts of fat and protein can’t be digested correctly which causes digestion problems, pancreatitis, as well as liver dysfunction.
+Sugars are not a natural food and can cause obesity, and large amounts of fat and protein can’t be digested correctly which causes digestion problems, pancreatitis, as well as liver dysfunction.
 Additionally, many perfectly harmless-looking human foods can also be toxic to pets.

-5. Mushrooms: Mushrooms can effect many areas of a dogs body.
+Mushrooms can affect many areas of a dog’s body.
 They can cause shock and even possibly death.

 While this is a non-exhaustive list, here are a few more worth noting:

 If you suspect that your pet has ingested any of the items listed here, or has ingested something that is making them act peculiar – contact your vet immediately and seek their professional advice.

 At Jet Pet Resort we have a full-service kitchen and onsite chef who prepares daily meals for our guests in accordance with each pet’s specific diet.
 Our Pet Specialists understand the nutritional requirements of your pet and monitor all activity surrounding their meals.
 At Jet Pet Resort your pet and their food preparation are in safe hands.